jinpae/dotfiles/README.md

 Clone this repo into your home directory either as `.vim` (Mac/Linux) or `vimfiles` (Windows):

 ~~_UPDATE: Haven't tested for myself yet, but it seems like `.vim` also works on Windows as well_~~

-_UPDATE: Windows can also use .vim directory, but sparkup plugin didn't run successfully_
+_UPDATE: Windows can also use .vim directory, but sparkup plugin didn't run successfully_.

     git clone git@github.com:jinpae/dotfiles.git ~/.vim (Mac/Linux)
     git clone git@github.com:jinpae/dotfiles.git "%home%\vimfiles" (Windows)